Purpose

 In the event of a system intrusion (aka “break-in”), we may be required to examine files that meet the attacker’s modus operandi.
 This includes suspiciously-named files, files created immediately following the intrusion, etc.

-CLAS IT disk storage may be examined for content upon instruction by a competent administrative authority.
-Such examination will occur only on suspicion of materials forbidden by the CLAS and/or UF AUP.
+CLAS IT disk storage may be examined for content upon instruction by an administrative authority.

 Termination of Account